FabianGroeger96/summaries/ml/ml_spick/04_Recommender_System.md

 5. Grey Sheep Problem
    - Benutzer mit ungewöhnlichem Geschmeck erhalten keine genauen Empfehlungen

-## Amazons Approach

-The key to item-to-item collaborative filtering’s scalability and performance is that it creates the expensive similar-items table offline.
-The algorithm’s online component — looking up similar items for the user’s purchases and ratings — scales independently of the catalog size or the total number of customers; it is dependent only on how many titles the user has purchased or rated.
-Thus, the algorithm is fast even for extremely large data sets.

 ## Artikelähnlichkeit

 - Je kleiner der Winkel zwischen den Produktvektoren, desto ähnlicher sind sie